Lithuanian State Border Guard Service: 1920–1940

-Struggle for independence 1990–1991
+Restoration

 After Lithuania restored its independence on 11 March 1990, it had to ensure the protection and inviolability of its borders.
 By a resolution of 3 April 1990, the Supreme Council (Lithuanian parliament) assigned the Council of Ministers the task of establishing the Department of Defence thus initiating the formation of new state border guards.
 On 10 September 1990, the Government adopted a resolution with a view to forming services at the Ministry of Defence that were to ensure the economic protection of the Lithuanian borders.
 On 10 October 1990, the Government adopted a resolution to establish 61 border posts.
 These posts were to begin operation by 19 November, but due to lack of resources and personnel not all of them operated as intended.

 Soviet security forces, mainly OMON, carried out a campaign against unarmed Lithuanian border guards: border guards' premises were burnt and wrecked, cars stolen and bombed, and guards were beaten and harassed.
 On 19 May 1991, Gintaras Žagunis, an officer at the Krakūnai border crossing point at the Lithuania–Belarus border, was shot dead while on duty.
 On 31 July 1991, seven Lithuanian officers were killed in Medininkai border point.
 The only survivor, Tomas Šernas, became disabled.
 The attacks on Lithuanian border posts continued until the attempted August Coup in Moscow on 23 August 1991.